ncbi/elastic-blast-docs/docs/source/troubleshooting.rst

 My search seems to be stalled on AWS
 ------------------------------------

-If the commands below do not help you determine what is wrong with your ElasticBLAST search, please save the output and contact us along with the information requested in the :ref:`support` page.
+If the instructions below do not help you determine what is wrong with your ElasticBLAST search, please save the output and contact us along with the information requested in the :ref:`support` page.